Kawasaki Kz1000: Z1R-TC

 The Z1-R was introduced for the 1978 model year, the same year as the Yamaha XS11, the Suzuki GS1000, and the Honda CBX.
 Magazine tests showed all three competing bikes to be quicker in the [|quarter mile] performance test.
 In response, the company quickly introduced the semi-production, turbocharged Z1R-TC.

 Police use

 The KZ1000C and KZ1000P were police sub-models.
-The KZ1000C was based on the 1977-1980 KZ1000 (KZ1000 C1-C4 from 1978-1981) while the KZ1000P (KZ1000P1-P24 from 1982-2005) was based on the "J" model.
+The KZ1000C was based on the 1977-1980 KZ1000 (KZ1000 C1-C4 from 1978 to 1981) while the KZ1000P (KZ1000P1-P24 from 1982 to 2005) was based on the "J" model.
 They had a number of technical problems, including electromagnetic interference between some radios that caused problems for the ignition system.
 In addition, the combined set of equipment mounted at the rear (and particularly the placement of the radio on the rear rack) caused high-speed handling difficulties..
 That said, with a relatively light weight, comfortable seat, good cornering clearance and powerful engine, it remained so popular for the police market that it remained in production until 2005.